rengenesio/quake-log-summarizer-dotnet/README.md

 ## Match Summary

-The application reads a server log and prints a [JSON](https://www.json.org/) object that summarizes each match (not an JSON array contaning all matches summaries).
+The application reads a Quake III server log and prints a [JSON](https://www.json.org/) object that summarizes each match (not an JSON array contaning all matches summaries).
 This is a sample:

 ```json
 {